CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 3/README.md

 ## Goals
 *	To introduce students to the legal and philosophical issues related to training sets for generative AI as well as whether these training sets qualify as “fair use” under the copyright act when the training material is copyrighted

-## Key Philosophical Questions
-* Should copyrighted, patented, or trademarked works be used to train generative AI?
-* Should generative AI be used even if those works are creative commons works?
-* Does generative AI qualify as “fair use” under the copyright act when the material is material is copyrighted?

 ## Tags
 * Principle of Well-Being
 * Principle of Solidarity